GeorgiosEv/CodeSignal-WorkingSolutions/README.md

 # CodeSignalSols
 This repository includes my solutions for the quizzes in CodeSignal.
-All of them are fully functional!
+All of them are fully functional.
 However, any recommendations for optimisation are welcome!